RunestoneInteractive/thinkcspy/_sources/Exceptions/DebuggingReview.rst

 There are two more things we'll add to this advice:

 1. Review the list of common bugs below and double check your code to see if any of them could be causing your error.
 2. When you are absolutely stuck and befuddled, the Internet is there to help.
-Judiciously using Google search and `Stack Overflow <https://stackoverflow.com/tour>`_ will help you when you feel hopelessly lost and confused.
+Judiciously using an Internet search and `Stack Overflow <https://stackoverflow.com/tour>`_ will help you when you feel hopelessly lost and confused.

 Common Bugs
 =================